bwolfson0/api-troubleshooting-lab/feature/readme-refresh.md

 A portfolio project demonstrating structured API troubleshooting and root cause analysis using **Postman** and a local **Node.js / Express** API.

-This repository simulates real-world API support scenarios commonly encountered by Technical Support Engineers and Product Support Engineers.
-Each investigation follows a repeatable process to reproduce issues, collect evidence, identify the failure layer, determine the root cause, and document a resolution.
+This repository simulates realistic API support scenarios commonly encountered by Technical Support Engineers and Product Support Engineers.
+Each investigation follows a consistent process to reproduce an issue, collect evidence, identify the failure layer, determine the root cause, and document a resolution.

 ---